Classic FM TV

-Classic FM TV was a television channel owned by British radio station Classic FM.
+Classic FM TV was a television channel owned by GCap Media as a spinoff of British radio station Classic FM.
 Until 14 December 2007 it was available as a television channel on the Sky Digital satellite and Virgin Media cable TV services.
 After that, Classic FM TV only broadcast online in the United Kingdom via the Internet.

 It claimed itself as the world’s first classical music television channel with programming consisting of soft and relaxing classical music videos 24-hours a day.

 The channel was removed from Sky and Virgin Media on 14 December 2007.
 It also become online-only.

 On 17 December 2007 a new channel called oMusic TV launched on Sky in Classic FM TV's slot.

-Other media

-Classic FM TV was the sister station of UK radio station Classic FM.

-Ownership

-The satellite channel was owned by GCap Media.